nadavrap/CoordinatedInteractions/README.md

 This is performed by the R scripts in test_ci/ukb_tissXtiss.

+## Simulating Coordinated Epistasis (contact: Brooke Sheppard)

+### Generating Table 1: Polygenic simulations under additivity, isotropic interaction, or Coordinated Epistasis assuming random mating, population structure, or assortative mating

+This is performed by the R scripts in simulations.

+These scripts also generate Table S2 (simulations using UKB MAF distribution), Table S3 (simulations using third-order interactions), and Figure S1 (simulation results under varying parameters of N, h^2, and \gamma).
+Please note simulations in Table S2 require an unprovided file containing MAFs from UKB imputed genotype data.

 ## Dependencies
 ### R packages:
 * ukbtools, argparse, preprocessCore, doParallel, foreach